csawyerYumaed/pyOwnCloud/README.md

     -d [DST], --dst [DST]
                           Folder on server.
     --url [URL]           URL to sync to.
+    --use-keyring         use keyring if available to store password safely.

     I support the ownCloud config file, which is located here:
         $HOME/.local/share/data/ownCloud/owncloud.cfg